nsichov/redis-homework/README.md

 ## Prerequirements?
-Java 8  Maven are installed.
-Redis server is already running on port `6379`
+Java, Maven and Docker are installed.

-## How to run project?
+## How to run project locally?
-To run app you either start from IDEA by running RedisHomeworkApplication or from console `mvn spring-boot:run`
+Start Redis server on port `6379`.
+Run app either using RedisHomeworkApplication in IDEA or from console `mvn spring-boot:run`

+## How to run project inside docker?
+To run inside docker run `docker-compose build` and after that `docker-compose up`.
+App should be available on port :8080

 ## What endpoints are available?`
 ```